ryanpjhickey/Regex-Tutorial/Develop/gist-template.md

 \.([a-z\.]{2,6})$/ checks for any characters "a-z" after the ".", including more "."s if necessary. the {2,6} will allow for a repeated character up to 6 times in a row.

+The /^ and $/ at the beginning and end of the expression allow for a perfect read, capture, and match of the read e-mail address.

 This regex allow for matching of e-mail addresses such as:

 ryan@ryan.com